Written by: Andrew Splatt – Director & Executive Practice Leader

-When another person's negligence causes you harm, you can make a common law claim for psychological injury.
+When another person's negligence causes you harm, you may be eligible to make a common law claim for psychological injury.
 Likewise, you should know your legal rights when making a work injury damages claim.
 Learn how it works.

 About Common Law Claims for Psychological Injury

 Common law claims for psychological injury allow injured people to seek compensation when they suffer mental harm due to another’s negligence.
-To have an approved lump sum payout, you must show you suffered a loss directly related to the negligent act, which typically requires legal advice from an experienced personal injury lawyer.
+To have an approved lump sum payout, you must show you suffered a loss directly related to the negligent act.

-Common law negligence claims are a legal action to sue for damages and can arise from a psychiatric injury associated with physical injuries.
-For example, you could have mental health issues related to a:
+Common law negligence claims are legal actions to sue for damages and can arise from psychiatric injuries associated with physical injuries.
+For example, you could have mental health issues related to the following:

 Motor vehicle accident